-The power of being mindful can positively boost your mental well-being through the practice of consciously directing your attention and focus to the present moment.
-Meditation isn’t the only way you can practice being mindful — consciousness can be found in performing any simple activity such as taking a walk, doing yoga or brewing and enjoying a cup of tea.
+The power of being mindful can boost your mental well-being through the practice of consciously directing your attention and focus to the present moment.
+Meditation isn’t the only way you can practice being mindful—consciousness can be found in performing any simple activity such as taking a walk, doing yoga, or brewing and enjoying a cup of tea.
 These activities help you slow down and lets you become fully aware of the process and act of what is happening right now.

 Consciousness and mindfulness can be practiced in the simple experience of tea drinking.
 From brewing to drinking and enjoying the tea, we can be intentional and focused on each stage rather than perform the ritual out of unconscious habit.
-The key is to let go of your mental thoughts, tune into the senses of your body, and gently return to it every time you notice thoughts begin to wander in your mind.
+The key is to let go of your thoughts, tune in to the senses of your body, and gently return to it every time you notice your mind begin to wander.
 Below are suggestions for how you can immerse yourself in the mindful experience of drinking a cup of tea.

 - Take notice of the bubbling sounds of the water heating.
-Do you hear the growing intensity of the bubbling as the water reaches boiling?
+Do you hear the growing intensity of the bubbling as the water starts to boil?
 Do you feel the growing warmth radiating from the hot water?

 - As you take out the loose tea or tea bag, take a moment to appreciate the aroma of the raw tea.
 What does it smell like?